APT37/kumono/README.md

 >
 > Since I'm currently very occupied with university, active development is on halt for the time being.
 >
-> I can still make time here and there to apply small patches, for example bug fixes from pull requests - but the implementation of new features is out of my hands for the time being.
+> I can still make time here and there to apply small patches, for example bug fixes from pull requests - but the implementation of new features is out of my hands right now.
 >
 > Hopefully you can forgive me for temporarily neglecting private projects for the purpose of pursuing education.